-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square No
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\times$ Yes $\sim$ No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). 🖾 Yes 🗆 No
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). × Yes No

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (check one):
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act (check one):

+Large accelerated filer

+...

+Accelerated filer

+...

+Non-accelerated filer

+...

+(Do not check if a smaller reporting company)

+Smaller reporting company

+×

-Large accelerated filer Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company X Indicate by check man k whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes 🗵 No
+Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Act).

+...

+Yes

+×

+No

-As of August 7, 2015, there were 20,870,466 shares of common stock outstanding.
+As of November 3, 2015, there were 21,318,967 shares of common stock outstanding.